JonathanHarford/discord_epyc_ts/docs/PRD.md

 ## Implementation Notes

 Discord Commands are defined in `src/commands/chat`.
-Discord Interactions that are game-oriented all call Database Service methods (`src/services`) that do the actual work, and are what are tested with integration tests.
-The Database Service methods depend on pure logic functions that are tested with unit tests (no mocking).
+Discord Interactions that are game-oriented (e.g., starting a game, submitting a turn) primarily call methods within the service layer (`src/services/*-service.ts`, such as `GameService`, `PlayerService`, etc.).
+These service methods encapsulate the core business logic and database interactions.
+To enhance integration testing fidelity and centralize message formatting, these service methods are responsible for constructing the complete, user-facing strings for all bot replies.
+This includes the text for DMs, public channel messages, and ephemeral messages.
+Consequently, command handlers in `src/commands/chat` should receive these pre-formatted strings (or structured message objects) from the services and focus on sending them to Discord with minimal additional processing.
+This approach ensures that integration tests for the service layer can assert the exact messages users will see, providing a more robust parallel to the live Discord experience.
+The Database Service methods, in turn, depend on pure logic functions (e.g., in `src/utils/`) which are unit-tested without mocking external dependencies.

 # Also